martyns254/PesaFlow/README.md

 ## What it does

 A client initiates a payment for a phone number and amount. `payment-service` records it as `PENDING` and sends a real STK Push through Safaricom's Daraja sandbox.
 The flow is asynchronous — Safaricom calls back later (30-90+ seconds) with the result, and only then does the payment resolve to `SUCCESS` or `FAILED`.
-On confirmed success, `payment-service` calls `wallet-service` over HTTP to credit that phone number's wallet — never optimistically, only after Daraja confirms the money moved.
+On confirmed success, `payment-service` calls `wallet-service` over HTTP to credit that phone number's wallet — never optimistically, only after Daraja confirms the money moved

 ## Services